Hadwiger–Nelson problem: Variations

-The problem can easily be extended to higher dimensions.
-Finding the chromatic number of 3-space is a particularly interesting problem.
-As with the version on the plane, the answer is not known, but has been shown to be at least 6 and at most 15.
+The problem can be extended to higher dimensions.
+For example, as with the version on the plane, while the chromatic number of 3-space is not known, it has been shown to be at least 6 and at most 15.

 In the n-dimensional case of the problem, an easy upper bound on the number of required colorings found from tiling n-dimensional cubes is $\lfloor2+\sqrt{n}\rfloor^n$.
 A lower bound from simplexes is $n+1$.
 For $n>1$, a lower bound of $n+2$ is available using a generalization of the Moser spindle: a pair of the objects (each two simplexes glued together on a facet) which are joined on one side by a point and the other side by a line.
 An exponential lower bound was proved by Frankl and Wilson in 1981.

 One can also consider colorings of the plane in which the sets of points of each color are restricted to sets of some particular type.
 Such restrictions may cause the required number of colors to increase, as they prevent certain colorings from being considered acceptable.
 For instance, if a coloring of the plane consists of regions bounded by Jordan curves, then at least six colors are required.